Australian lace-lid

-The Australian lace-lid (Ranoidea dayi), also known as lace-eyed tree frog and Day's big-eyed treefrog, is a species of tree frog in the subfamily Pelodryadinae.
+The Australian lace-lid (Eremnoculus dayi), also known as lace-eyed tree frog and Day's big-eyed treefrog, is a species of tree frog in the family Pelodryadidae.
 It is endemic to the wet tropics of north-eastern Queensland, Australia.

 Description

+Laced lid that distinguishes this species from all other Australian frogs.

 This is a small to medium-sized frog growing up to 50 mm in length.
 The dorsal surface is rich-brown to orange-brown with or without scattered cream or lichen-like spots and blotches covering it, the head or the limbs.
 The arms and legs have faint barring and a slight fringe along the outer edges.
 The belly is cream-white and granular, with the throat and under surface of the arms and legs being black.
 The iris is dark brown and the pupil is vertical when constricted.
 The lower eyelid is patterned with lines, veins, and dots which give the frog its name.
 Toes are fully webbed and fingers are almost completely webbed.
 The tympanum is distinct with the upper quarter cover under a skin fold.

 Common names for R. dayi include Australian lace-lid, lace-eyed tree frog, and Day's big-eyed treefrog.